ga-wdi-boston/wdi_3_rails_hw_bookmarks/FRAMEWORK.md

   * Code follows style conventions and has descriptive variable and method names
   * Repository has clean, logical, single-task commits with descriptive messages

+## Day 2 -- COMMENTS

+Each bookmark has many comments.
+Comment database (belongs_to :bookmarks)
+  * Message (string)
+  * Name (string)
+  *

+Make use of the `has_many` relationship to add the ability of commenting on each bookmark.
+A user should be able to:

+* View all comments on a bookmark on the bookmark's show page.
+  - make all comments viewable on show page, where comments are in an associated database
+* Delete a comment
+* Edit a comment on another page
+* View a specific singular comment
+* See the number of comments each Bookmark has on the Bookmark index
+* When you delete a bookmark, make it so that the comments are automatically deleted

 ## Extra Challenges

 * Instead of the real URL, link bookmark titles to another path within your app that redirects to the real URL and increments a click-tracking counter.
 This will allow me to share specific bookmarks with friends and track their popularity.
-  * A bookmark can have many comments
+* Comments can have sub-comments in a nested manner similar to Reddit or Hacker News.
 * Extra points will be awarded for crafting an impressive and attractive user experience that makes use of a CSS framework such as Bootstrap or Foundation.